Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Theoretical properties

 In order to provide the explicit form of asymptotic covariances and to establish the asymptotic properties of the proposed estimators, we first introduce several regularity conditions in this subsection.

-\begin{assumption}[Bounded potential outcomes] There exists a constant $C_Y < \infty$ such that $|Y_i(a,s,h)| \leq C_Y$ for all $i = 1, \ldots, n$ and all $(a,s,h) \in \{0,1\}^3$. \end{assumption} Assumption \ref{ass:bounded} is standard in the literature and aligns with many practical metrics \citep{aronow2017estimating, gao2025causal, lu2025design}.
-Although it can be relaxed, we keep the boundedness assumption for clarity and to simplify the presentation.
+\begin{assumption}[Bounded potential outcomes] There exists a constant $C_Y < \infty$ such that $|Y_i(a,s,h)| \leq C_Y$ for all $i = 1, \ldots, n$ and all $(a,s,h) \in \{0,1\}^3$. \end{assumption} Assumption~\ref{ass:bounded} can be relaxed to some moment conditions.
+We keep the boundedness assumption to simplify the presentation.